INTO-CPS-Association/DTaaS/docs/user/examples/mass-spring-damper/README.md

 | Models | MassSpringDamper1.fmu | Private | Yes |
 |  | MassSpringDamper2.fmu | Private | Yes |
 | Tool | maestro-2.3.0-jar-with-dependencies.jar | Common | Yes |

+This is a co-simulation based digital twin.
+The `co-sim.json` and `time.json` are two configuration files used for executing the digital twin.

 ## Lifecycle Phases